Fredrick-Kakembo/docAlign/README.md

 This will create a docker image of the pipeline called docAlign that will contain all the required dependencies required to run the pipeline.
 These include; conda, git, wget, MMSeq2, Nextflow.

 Test your docker image: `docker run dockAlign`
-This will run the MMSeq2 search tool using the example sequence data provided along with the pipeline.
+This will run the docAlign search tool using the example sequence data provided along with the pipeline.

 ## Usage:
 ```